themorlan/openREM/docs/install_windows.rst

 gettext
 -------

+.. admonition:: What is gettext for?

+    The gettext binary enables the translations to be available to users of the web interface.
+It is not essential if you don't want the translations to be available.

 Download the 64 bit static version of gettext 0.21 from https://mlocati.github.io/articles/gettext-iconv-windows.html.
 Use the ``.exe`` version (software install icon, not the zip icon)